President – Ron Williams

-Humanism in Queensland began in an organised form in 1968 when the Rationalist Society changed it’s name to the Humanist Society of Queensland (HSQ).
-For over forty years we have been active in educating others about humanist history and tradition and advocating for our members on issues where religious views interfere with human rights.
+Humanism in Queensland began in an organised form in 1968 when the Rationalist Society changed its name to the Humanist Society of Queensland (HSQ).
+For fifty years we have been active in educating others about humanist history and tradition and advocating for our members on issues where religious views interfere with human rights.

 HSQ’s first President, Victor Lloyd co-ordinated the society’s policies on civil marriage celebrants and abortion law reform.
 HSQ founded the Vasectomy Information Service and The Sex Counselling Service.
 Vic Lloyd managed the State campaign in the Defence of Government Schools (DOGS) case.